jonas208/GradValley.jl/README.md

 step!(optimizer) # making a optimization step with the calculated gradients and the optimizer
 ```

-# Documentation, Tutorials and Examples
+# Documentation, Tutorials and Examples, etc.
 - The [documentation](https://jonas208.github.io/GradValley.jl/) can be found on the GitHub Pages site of this repository: https://jonas208.github.io/GradValley.jl/ <br>
 - Further [tutorials and examples](https://jonas208.github.io/GradValley.jl/tutorials_and_examples/) can be also found there.
 - Information about [pre-trained models](https://jonas208.github.io/GradValley.jl/(pre-trained)_models/) can be found there too.